jadebuckwalter/course-connect/README.md

 To use CRLS Course Connect, visit <https://courseconnect.cpsd.us> and log in using your CPSD Google account.

 ## Features
-Start by searching for courses in the CRLS Course Catalog.
+Start by searching for courses from the [CRLS Course Catalog](https://secure1.cpsd.us/course_catalog/).
 <img src="public/images/search.png" width="500px">

 Click on a course to get a list of student mentors who have taken that course.
 Using your CPSD email, send an email to any of these mentors to ask about the course's workload, types of assignments, etc.
 <img src="public/images/mentors.png" width="500px">

-Visit the Resources page to get more information about how to use CRLS Course Connect, visit the CRLS Course Catalog, and more.
+Visit the Resources page to get more information about how to use CRLS Course Connect, tips on writing emails to mentors, and more.
 <img src="public/images/resources.png" width="750px">

 ## Locally Running CRLS Course Connect